ON THE BACK OF THOUGHT

 As much as we like to believe it, the thought of God might be in matter, but that thought isn’t all of matter.

 From wispy and light to dark and threatening, coming, going, and disappearing, thoughts like clouds have drama.
-If the entire universe and everything in it is

 Can anyone define this God you speak of?